oDestroyeRo/STRCF-realtime/README.md

 # Installation

+If you have to use gpu, you have to run on Ubuntu

 ### install python2 or python3

-1. pip install opencv-python numpy glob2
+1. pip install opencv-python numpy glob2 Pillow
 2. git clone https://github.com/davisking/dlib
-3. cd dlib
-4. python setup.py install
+3. cd dlib && python setup.py install
-5. pip install face_recognition
+4. pip install face_recognition

 ### clone this project